mischac/experimental-akka-annotations/README.md

 ### annotations for akka methods
-usually an actor's `receive` has some pattern matching against the incoming message to invoke some logic against message. the approach here implemented allows to annotated methods (per message type) and have on runtime the methods automatically invoked from the `receive` method.
+usually an actor's `receive` has some pattern matching against the incoming message to invoke some logic against message. the approach here implemented allows to annotate methods (per message type) and have on runtime the methods automatically invoked from the `receive` method.

 #### annotations